tobq/mut8/README.md

 ###### Notes:
 * speed → 0 = pause.
-* The graphs yellow and cyan line represent average and max speeds, respectively.
+* The graph's Yellow and Cyan lines represent Average and Max speeds - respectively.